tom-howard/com2009/docs/labs/assignment1/part1.md

     ***
     **TERMINAL 1:**
     ```bash
-    cd ~/ros2_ws/ && colcon build --packages-up-to tuos_ros
+    cd ~/ros2_ws/ && colcon build --packages-up-to tuos_ros && source ~/.bashrc
     ```
     ***

-1. Add a line to the bashrc to source this overlay...

-    ```bash
-    echo "source ~/ros2_ws/install/setup.bash" >> ~/.bashrc
-    ```

 Don't worry too much about what you just did, for now.
 We'll cover this in more detail throughout the course.
 That's it for now though, we'll start using some of the packages that we've just installed a bit later on..

-1. Source the `.bashrc`...

 ## Creating Your First ROS Applications

 Shortly you will create some simple publisher and subscriber nodes in Python and send simple ROS messages between them.
-As we learnt earlier though, ROS applications must be created within *packages*, and so we need to create a package first in order to start creating our own ROS nodes.
+As we learnt earlier though, ROS applications must be contained within *packages*, and so we need to create a package first in order to start creating our own ROS nodes.

 It's important to work in a specific filesystem location when we create and work on our own ROS packages.
 These are called *"Workspaces"* and you should already have one ready to go within your local ROS environment[^workspaces]: